lastofpudge/lastofpudge/README.md

 </div>

-Big fun of Laravel framework
+Big fun of Laravel framework, seo advanced knowledge

 ## Want to see some cool stuff?
 ### GModal - Pure JavaScript Modal